mbodenham/owlite-examples/introduction/README.md

-# Introduction
+# Introduction To OwLite

-This guide provides an introduction to the basics of OwLite and it's capabilities.
-In this introduction ResNet18 for image classification is used as an example but the same principles can be applied to other models and tasks.
+This guide gives a detailed introduction to the basics of OwLite and it's capabilities.
+[ResNet18](https://arxiv.org/abs/1512.03385) for image classification is used as an example, but the same principles can be applied to other models and tasks.
 Complete code can be found in `introduction.py`.

-1. Firstly code is set up using standard pytorch code.
-Here let's load the ResNet18 model using the [torchvision library](https://pytorch.org/vision/main/models/generated/torchvision.models.resnet18.html).
+1. Firstly, code is set up using standard PyTorch code.
+Here let's load ResNet18 model using the [torchvision library](https://pytorch.org/vision/main/models/generated/torchvision.models.resnet18.html) with the default ImageNet trained weights.

         import torch
         from torchvision.models import resnet18